macleanj/hello-world/README.md

 # How it works
 The docker image created includes the html page displaying a version number.
 This version number is controlled by the VERSION environment variable (which in itself can be controlled by any other external effects like Jenkins). </br>
 The page can be views on port 80 and 443 (self signed certificate).

+# Persistence
+In some cases persistenceStorage needs to be tested in the cloud environment.
+The persistenceStorage section offers the capabilities to simply upload files to the server.
+The files will uploaded to the directory ```/data```.
+In turn, this directory can than be used to test persistenceStorage.